 You can use the Pharmacy Directory to find the network pharmacy you want to use.
+There are changes to our network of pharmacies for next year.
 An updated Pharmacy Directory is located on our website at www.signatureadvantageplan.com.
 You may also call Member Services for updated provider information or to ask us to mail you a Pharmacy Directory.
-Please review the 2020 Pharmacy Directory to see which pharmacies are in our network.
+Please review the 2022 Pharmacy Directory to see which pharmacies are in our network.